mainmatter/mainmatter.com/src/posts/2017-11-17-ember-test-selectors-road-to-1-0.md

 ---
-title: 'ember-test-selectors: The road to 1.0'
+title: "ember-test-selectors: The road to 1.0"
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek goes through what happened in ember-test-selectors during the past year and what the roadmap towards a 1.0 release is.'
+  "Tobias Bieniek goes through what happened in ember-test-selectors during the past year and what the roadmap towards a 1.0 release is."
-topic: ember
+tags: ember
 ---

 Back in January we wrote about the